puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/welcome.md

 ## Quest Objectives

-In this quest you will be introduced to Elvium, the Learning Virtual Machine environment.
+In this quest you will be introduced to the Learning Virtual Machine environment.

 ## Welcome to Elvium